tips | signal flow | mt connector | sysx | sequencer | manual

 The signal flow for each Modulation

-- use Octave for the "sub oscillator" sound
+- use Octave detune for the "sub oscillator" sound effect

-- use Note for the "Fifth" sound effect,
+- use Note detune for "fifth notes" sound effects and the like,

-- or use Fine for a "wave beating" sound effect.
+- or use Fine detune for a "wave beating" sound effect.

-When Detune is set to 0, both Lines will sound in the same key.
+When Detune is set to 0, both Lines will sound the same note.

 This option is great for the harsh DX7-like metallic sounds.
 In this mode:

-- the Carrier is always a detuned Line.
+- the Detuned Line is always the Carrier.

-This option is not a modulation in the strict sense, because nothing really is modulated, only the DCO of original Line 1 is switched to Noise and mixed with the other Line.
-This mode is can be used for drum emulation sounds.
+This option is not a modulation in the strict sense, because nothing really is modulated.
+What happens is, that in this mode the DCO of first Line (always Line 1) is switched to Noise and mixed with the original sound of the other Line (can be Line 2' or Line 1').
+This mode can be used to emulate percussion sounds.

 In this Mode:

-- the DCO wave of the non-Detuned version of Line 1 is replaced by Noise (Key Followed), the filter and the amplifier is unchanged.
+- the DCO wave of first Line is replaced by Noise (Key Followed), the filter and the amplifier are unchanged.

-- the Detuned Line consists of the original wave forms.
+- the second (Detuned) Line consists of the original wave forms.